 Cultural Sensitivity | Greet workers, ask for photo permission |

 Partaking in a guided tour can provide a more comprehensive understanding of the tea-making process and local history.
-Engaging with a knowledgeable guide enriches the journey, ensuring visitors receive a full appreciation for the art of Ceylon tea-making.
+Engaging with a knowledgeable guide enriches the journey, ensuring visitors fully appreciate the art of Ceylon tea-making.

 Photography and Documentation

-When travelling through the Tea Trails of Sri Lanka, photography serves as a vital tool for documentation.
+Photography is a vital tool for documenting the tea trails of Sri Lanka.
 Visitors often come prepared with cameras, smartphones, and other devices to capture the mist-wrapped hills and vibrant greenery that define the region.
 Documentation takes various forms, from amateur snapshots to professional landscape photography.

 - Amateur Photographers: